2.2 Lab Protocol

 Learning Objectives

-- Understand Digestion: Explain the biochemical processes of gluconeogenesis, glycogenesis, glycogen, proteolysis, proteogenesis, lipogenesis, and lipolysis in different tissues during fasting and fed states.
+- Understand and Discuss Metabolic Processes: Explain the biochemical processes of gluconeogenesis, glycogenesis, glycogen, proteolysis, proteogenesis, lipogenesis, and lipolysis in different tissues during fasting and fed states.

 - Understand the Absorptive Processes: Identify and describe the absorption of proteins, lipids, and carbohydrates after enzymatic digestion.
 Relate the metabolic processes of lipid, protein, and glycogen synthesis during the absorptive state and the breakdown processes during the post-absorptive state.